 Clean with appropriate products

-Once a week wipe down the shower box with a microfibre cloth and AquaKleen.
-These products are safe to use for cleaning stone showers (and all other tiled surfaces), and are designed to remove soap scum and body oils.
+Once a week wipe down the shower box with a microfibre cloth.
+Microfibre products are safe to use for cleaning stone showers (and all other tiled surfaces), and are designed to remove soap scum and body oils.
 You should only use a chemical along with your microfibre if it specifically states that it is safe to use on your surface type.

 Deal with mould immediately

-If you notice mould growth starting in grout joints, use Fila’s Active1 to safely remove mould.
+If you notice mould growth starting in grout joints, use a microfibre sponge to safely remove mould.
 Remember that any mould-removing cleaning product might be safe for the grout, but may not be safe for the surrounding tiles!
 If the silicon is mouldy it will need to be replaced.